AkiPoh/DEV-KATKE/PLANNING.md

 # Planning 2025 MVP of KATKE

+**Notes:**
+- One-pass rendering is an absolute priority, for enabling rather deterministic and explicit behaviour
+- Variable names and code flow should structures should be clear within reason

 ## Table of Contents
 - [Planning 2025 MVP of KATKE](#planning-2025-mvp-of-katke)
   - [Table of Contents](#table-of-contents)